User Feedback: Top Tips for Product Developers

 - 5 paying customers really need feature B

-If you were only judging the feature’s importance by the number of requests, you’d prioritize feature A. Which is probably a very valuable feature!
+If you were only judging the feature’s importance by the number of requests, you’d prioritize feature A, which is probably a very valuable feature!
 However, this feature won’t positively affect your ARR.

 2. Potential customers

 Speaking of ARR, building features that help close deals has a direct impact on your bottom line.
+The customer insights you gather from prospects are some of the most commercially valuable feedback you'll get.

 When you know what your leads and prospects want, you can prioritize those features to help win more deals.